ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

    On the UBLOX GPS module itself the LED is off while acquiring satellites and on blinking when satellites have been acquired.

-The PX4 must have its "Safety" mechanism disengaged before it can be armed.
+If the flight controller has a :ref:`safety switch <common-safety-switch-pixhawk>` connected, it must be disengaged before the vehicle can be armed.

--  **PX4 Safety Button LED Indications:**
+-  **Safety Switch LED Indications:**

    -  Fast Blinking indicates: Error Condition, Safety cannot be disengaged.
 Possibly not calibrated or sensor error.